Mnduku/Java/README.md

-A collection of Java programs I completed in college.
+A collection of Java programs I complete, show my knowledge on the basics of Java and Java data structures/graphic tools